Cacti are great plants for busy plant lovers. They can be grown with little hassle.

 Depending on the population of mealybugs, you will have to continue treating your Cacti for weeks or months.

-Treating White Spots Due to Fungus
+Getting Rid of White Spots on Your Cactus Due to Fungus

 Start by removing the infected areas.
 Treat your plant with a milk (1 part) and water (3 parts) solution.
 Spray this solution on the infected parts using a spray bottle.